 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-It takes around 15 minutes to reach its last stop near the Kaisariani Cementary.
+It takes around 20 minutes to reach the last bus stop near Kaisariani Cementary.
 From here, continue walking on the right side of the road towards the mountain until you reach a highway overpass.
 Once past it, the forest begins.

 Following the botanical trail climbing above the monastery, you will stumble upon another small church hidden in the forest.
 This one is my all-time favorite!
 It looks more like a cave than a church with a large opening instead of doors and hundreds of icons and other religious objects decorating its rugged walls.

 This little church called Analipsi stays a mystery to me.
 I haven’t managed to find any information about its history or who is taking care of it.
 But I love it even more for that and enjoy sitting under the big trees in front enjoying the peace and quiet.

 From Analipsi the path continues up through the woods until it joins a wide dirt road running across the slopes of the mountain.
 Turn left here following the road for a couple of kilometers enjoying the panoramic views of Athens underneath and the company of fellow hikers, dog walkers, and mountain bikers.

 After a while, you’ll see another path dropping down to the left.
 It’ll take you to Kalopoula, the only refreshment point in the forest.
 It consists of a tiny wooden hut and a large outside seating area.
 Except for coffee and other drinks, they offer simple but tasty meal like bean soup, grilled cheese or different kinds of puff pastry pies.